AkiraVoid-Productions/vscode-extension-format-with-cli/README.md

 This extension contributes the following settings:

 - `AkiraVoid.formatWithCLI.command`: Set the command for formatting.
 It can contains a placeholder `{file}` which refers to the path of the file to be formatted.
-The default value is `npx prettier --write --ignore-unknown {file}` since this extension is firstly made to solve the uncomfortable experience when the author is trying to leverage the official prettier extension.
+Please make note that you should generally surround the {file} placeholder within the double quotes, or the path may be broken.
+The default value is `npx prettier --ignore-unknown "{file}"` since this extension is initially made to solve the uncomfortable experience when the author is trying to use the official prettier extension.
+This setting can be overridden based on language ID.
+- `AkiraVoid.formatWithCLI.directFormat`: Enable/Disable Direct Format.
+The Direct Format leverages vscode-provided API to format a file, instead of leave the file to the formatter CLI itself.
+It call formatter CLI on a cache file first, then the formatter output the result in standard output, finally, this extension will replace the document with that output.
+Note that this technology is poor on performance, as it create and remove the cache file every time users try to format.
+This feature is enabled by default.
+If you want this feature to be disabled, make sure you've also set the `AkiraVoid.formatWithCLI.command` to a command that could directly change the file.
 This setting can be overridden based on language ID.

 **Example:**